sudheerj/angular-interview-questions/README.md

       **[⬆ Back to Top](#table-of-contents)**

 278. ### How to create a standalone component manually?
-      If  you want existed component to make standalone then need to add `standalone: true` in `component-name.component.ts` as shown below
+      To make existing component to standalone, then add `standalone: true` in `component-name.component.ts` as shown below

       ```typescript